Donald Trump Likes It So Much When Other Men Call Him 'Sir,' He Makes Up Stories About It: Here Are 10 Of Them

 — Daniel Dale (@ddale8) October 27, 2018

-Dale even found one Trump story in which Trump called someone else, “sir,” albeit in mocking fashion.
+Dale even found one Trump story in which Trump called someone else “sir,” albeit in mocking fashion.

 Rare Double Sir Alert!
 Trump said an unnamed senator told him, “'Sir, I’ve been in politics for 25 years I’ve been a senator for many years.'
 I said, 'Sir, I’ve been in politics for two and a half years, and I’m the president of the United States.'"